giada1198/A-B-Machines/README.md

 xcode-select --install
 ```

-Use `cd` to the directory of your openFramewroks project and run:
+Use `cd` to the directory of your project and run:

 ```
 make